TAU-MLwell/mdpt/README.md

 # MDPT: Medical Data Pecking Tool
+This repository contains the implementation of our framework for automatically evaluating the quality of structured medical datasets.
+The approach leverages contextual information to identify data inconsistencies, detect anomalies, and assess overall data reliability.

->A context-aware framework for automated quality assessment of structured medical data, introduced in our paper: [Medical Data Pecking: A Context-Aware Approach for Automated Quality Evaluation of Structured Medical Data](https://arxiv.org/abs/2507.02628)
+ The method is detailed in our paper: [Medical Data Pecking: A Context-Aware Approach for Automated Quality Evaluation of Structured Medical Data](https://arxiv.org/abs/2507.02628)

 ![A schematic description of MDPT](figures/MDPT_flowchart.png)